jiacheng-0/az-900-fundamentals-notes/README.md

   - SaaS solution for building IoT applications using industry specific templates.
 - Azure sphere
   - platform with good security features for IoT devices
+- IoT Hub
+  - Service that is used by developers to provide **bi-directional** communication capabilities between devices in the cloud

+- Event Hub